Lang Whitaker

-Lang Whitaker is an American author and sportswriter who works for the Memphis Grizzlies as the General Manager of Grizz Gaming, and a contributor to Grind City Media, as well as a contributor to GQ Magazine.
+Lang Whitaker is a sportswriter who works for the Memphis Grizzlies as the General Manager of Grizz Gaming, and a contributor to Grind City Media, as well as a contributor to GQ Magazine.

 Career

 From 2000–2013, Whitaker worked as a writer and editor for SLAM Magazine, a hip-hop-influenced basketball magazine.
 From 2006–2008, Whitaker was the editor-in-chief of Striker, an American soccer magazine.
 From 2008–10, Whitaker wrote a weekly column for Hawks.com, the official site of the Atlanta Hawks.
 During the 2008–09 NBA season, he did color commentary on several radio broadcasts of Hawks games.

 In 2010, he was one of the co-authors of the book "FreeDarko Presents: The Undisputed Guide to Pro Basketball History."

 In 2011, he co-founded the sports website The Classical alongside FreeDarko founder Bethlehem Shoals and several others.

 From 2011–2013, he was GQ's NBA writer for GQ.com.
 Since 2015, Whitaker has written regularly about cooking and food for GQ.

 From 2013–2017, he worked for NBA Digital, writing for NBA.com, co-hosting the Hang Time Podcast, and appearing on NBA TV.